sravanisingulurii/StudentHub/README.md

 # StudentHub
-A responsive student-focused website built using HTML, CSS, and JavaScript, showcasing modern frontend development and UI design skills.
+A responsive student-focused website built using HTML, CSS, and JavaScript, designed with a clean UI and modern front-end layout.